Running Amazon PPC campaigns can feel like throwing money into a black hole if you’re not optimizing them properly.

 The Fix: Structure and Goal-Oriented Campaigns

 Group by Goals: Create separate campaigns for different objectives, such as brand awareness, product launches, or profit maximization.
+Also, audit your listing to make sure they are actually converting, because a perfectly organized campaign still bleeds money when it points to a weak product page.

 Use Ad Groups Wisely: Group similar products or keywords together for easier management.